viam-modules/rplidar/README.md

 go install github.com/viamrobotics/canon@latest
 ```

-And then by running one of the following commands in the viam-cartographer repository to create the container:
+And then by running one of the following commands in the rplidar repository to create the container:

 ```bash
 canon -arch arm64